LucasKonrath/KMapper/README.md

 ### Both the target and the origin classes have their fields introspected via reflection, then the fields are converted using the registered converters (which are saved in the org.kmapper.converters.Converters class).

 ### The primary constructor of the destiny class is then called, and after that, all of its mutable fields are injected with the values of the original object via reflection.

+### When an KClass has its declaredMemberProperties loaded via reflection, an in-memory cache is created to speed up future invocations.
+By default, this cache has 15 minutes of TTL.
+At this current release, you can't customize this TTL, but it will be possible in the future.
+This cache is unique per instance of KMapper().

+# Performance

+## You can see the performance Tests and Results on this repo: https://github.com/LucasKonrath/KMapper-Perfomance-Tests, which uses JMH for benchmarks.
+## It will always be kept up to date with the latest KMapper version released.